ialbluwi/11102-f25/lessons/passwords.md

 ## Storing Passwords

 No sane application stores its users' passwords in plaintext.
 Not even the application administrators should be able to read such sensitive information.
 Let alone the possibility of hackers getting unauthorized access to the files storing these passwords.
-The minimum that should be done is to store the passwords in some encrypted format.
+The minimum that should be done is to store the passwords in some hashed format.

 How can the application authorize users if they don't know their passwords?

 The typical procedure is as follows:
-1. When a user creates an account or changes their password, the application encrypts the password and stores it.
+1. When a user creates an account or changes their password, the application hashes the password and stores it.
-2. When the user tries to log in, the application encrypts the password they provide and compares it to the stored encrypted version.
+2. When the user tries to log in, the application hashes the password they provide and compares it to the stored hashed version.
 If they match, the user is authorized.

 ### Hashing Passwords

-For the above procedure to be secure, passwords must be encrypted using a **one-way** method that does **not** allow recovering the original password from its encrypted version.
+For the above procedure to be secure, passwords must undergo a **one-way** transformation method that does **not** allow recovering the original password.
 For example, the application should not use an encryption method like _one-time pads_, because given the encrypted password and the key, it is possible to recover the original password.

 For storing passwords, **cryptographic hashing** is typically used.
 A cryptographic hash function takes an input (in our case, the password) and produces a fixed-size string of characters, which appears random.
 There is no key involved in this process and it is computationally infeasible to reverse the process (i.e., to recover the original password from its hashed version).